mountaineerbr/scripts/README.md

 Transaction parsing time really depends on the number of vins and vouts.
-Parsing a few hendred or thousand transactions seems quite feasible for personal use. `bitcoin.tx.sh` has got option -f, which is fast and delivers basic transaction data.
+Parsing a few hendred or thousand transactions seems quite feasible for personal use. `bitcoin.tx.sh` has got option -f, which is fast and delivers basic transaction info.

 SCRIPT NAME | DESCRIPTION
 :-------------|:-----------